Dreamscapes/makefiles/README.md

 ### Examples

-Take a look at the *Makefile.example* file for some inspiration.
+Take a look at the *Makefile-example.mk* file for some inspiration.

 ## License